Best AR-15 Brands 2026: PSA, Aero, BCM, DD, Geissele & KAC Ranked header image

 Duty Grade

-Hard-use carbines validated by agency adoption and high round count endurance.
+Hard-use carbines validated by high round count endurance and proven reliability.

 Bravo Company MFG (BCM)